hadarsonego/vagrant_nginx_chef/README.md

 **The upstream module**

-This is a way of declare upsteam servers that you can use these declatations to proxy in more easy way, it scale good as well.
+This is a way of declare upsteam servers that you can use these declarations to proxy in more easy way, it scale good as well.

 ```
 upstream backend {